THE VFA PIONEER HISTORIES PROJECT

 JW: Tell us a little about your background in your family, ethnic background, your childhood.

 AS: Well, I’m your classic wasp.
-They fled from England and Ireland in the 1600’s and landed in Virginia, on both sides of my family.
-They had at one time, some big plantation on the Potomac before, pre-Revolutionary, before they lost everything, because they used to be Brits.
+They fled from England, Scotland and Ireland in the 1600’s and landed in Virginia, on both sides of my family.
+They had at one time owned a big plantation on the Potomac before, pre-Revolutionary, before they lost everything, because they used to be Brits.
 My grandparents arrived in Washington State just after statehood.
 My mother was an artist.
 I have four other siblings and she was a homemaker.
 Her husband, my father, was in World War II.
 He was in the Navy and he was actually in Pearl Harbor when it was bombed and he suffered from PTSD his entire life.

 JW: Oh my gosh.
 Your family is history.